MCAT Physical Chemistry Tutor: Chem/Phys Section Topics & Strategies

 59 Questions in 95 Minutes

-The Chemical and Physical Foundations of Biological Systems section is the first scored section you encounter on MCAT test day.
-You will face 59 multiple-choice questions and have exactly 95 minutes to complete them — averaging roughly 1 minute and 36 seconds per question.
+This is the first scored section on MCAT test day.
+You get 95 minutes to answer 59 multiple-choice questions.
+That works out to about 1 minute and 36 seconds per question.

 The section draws from four major subject areas, each contributing a defined percentage of the total questions.